Black Friday Offer: 10% off with promo code BF2024 Learn more

 Scheduled cloud flow in Power Automate

-Desktop Flows
+Desktop flows

-Desktop Flows in Power Automate are a type of flow that runs on a user’s local computer instead of in the cloud.
+Desktop flows in Power Automate are a type of flow that runs on a user’s local computer instead of in the cloud.

 These flows allow users to automate tasks and processes that are performed on the desktop, such as moving files, opening and closing applications, or sending emails with the help of Microsoft Power Automate for Desktop.